jplindstrom/p5-autobox-Transform/README.md

 autobox::Transform - Autobox methods to transform Arrays and Hashes

-# NOTE

-This module supercedes autobox::Array::Transform which was unfortunately named.
-The old module is deprecated and will soon disappear.

 # SYNOPSIS

     # Comparison of vanilla Perl and autobox version

     ### map_by - method call: $books are Book objects
     my @genres = map { $_->genre() } @$books;